httpwg/structured-field-tests/README.md

-# Structured Header Tests
+# Structured Field Tests

-These are test cases for implementations of [Structured headers for HTTP](http://httpwg.org/http-extensions/draft-ietf-httpbis-header-structure.html).
+These are test cases for implementations of [Structured Fields for HTTP](http://httpwg.org/http-extensions/draft-ietf-httpbis-header-structure.html).
 They currently test draft 17 of the specification.

 ## Test Format